 Add a Little Baking Soda for a Quick Soil Fix

 If you think your soil may be too acidic (low pH) for a sensitive plant like geraniums, mix in a sprinkle of baking soda with the soil before planting, then water the area thoroughly so it mixes in well.
 Baking soda is a natural alkaline substance that will raise the pH level at a fraction of the cost of soil amendments such as lime.
 It only takes a few seconds, and it’s right there in your kitchen.
 Here’s how to grow the perfect lawn.

 If you’ve ever had to remove a tree stump from your yard, you know it’s an exhausting process that involves a lot of work, a lot more roots than you’d expect, and a giant hole you have to fill in afterward.
 If you’re confronted with a new tree stump, why not make it part of your landscape instead?
 Stumps make excellent, all-natural stands for flower pots and can quickly become a conversation point without all the work.
 We can also help you start a new garden.

 Use Mineral Oil and a Pot of Sand for Your Tools

 This hack ensures your tools are always ready and clean.
 Find a pot or small bucket and fill it with clean sand.
-Take several of your most-used landscaping tools and stick them into the sand – they will stay upright and easy to grab this way.
+Take several of your most-used landscaping tools and stick them into the sand — they will stay upright and easy to grab this way.
 When finished for the day, spray your tools with a quick coat of mineral oil and put them back in the sand.
-Over time, the combination of mineral oil and sand will help clean your tools and keep them from going dull as fast.
+Over time, the combination of mineral oil and sand will help clean your tools and keep them from getting dull or rusty.
 Check out these fun backyard projects!